Myopia is becoming the new normal

 What happens in myopia is that the eyeball lengthens or elongates.
 This causes, at best, blurry vision when looking at objects that are far away.
-At worst, it can cause headaches, eye strain, hindered development in children, as well as accelerate the conditions mentioned above.
+At worst, it can cause headaches, eye strain, hindered development in children, and accelerate the conditions mentioned above.

-This is why it’s not only important to have regular eye checks and assess myopia, it’s important to do so from an early age.
-Let’s now look at a few of the main driving factors behind myopia, as well as a few of the potential ways to help manage it.
+This is why it’s not only essential to have regular eye checks and assess myopia, it’s vital to do so from an early age.
+So let’s now look at a few of the main driving factors behind myopia, as well as a few of the potential ways to help manage it.

-For a long time, it was widely believed myopia was solely a genetic problem that was passed down through the generations.
+For a long time, it was widely believed that myopia was solely a genetic problem passed down through the generations.

-Although myopia no doubt has a hereditary component and genetics play a significant role in determining someone’s vision, as can be seen in the recent spike in cases, it is clear that it is also influenced by the environment.
+Although myopia no doubt has a hereditary component and genetics play a significant role in determining someone’s vision, as can be seen in the recent spike in cases, it is clear that the environment also influences it.

-As anyone who looks around for a few minutes can notice, we are spending a lot more of our time today looking at screens.
+Anyone who looks around for a few minutes can notice that we are spending a lot more of our time today looking at screens.

 According to a study by the American Optometric Association, four out of five parents say their children spend at least an hour a day in front of a computer or mobile device.
-For many other kids and adults, especially those that use screens for study or work, the figure is likely to be much higher.
+The figure is likely to be much higher for many other kids and adults, especially those who use screens for study or work.

-The technology we have at our fingertips today is incredible, but it is coming at the cost.
-In particular, the cost of spending more time involved in vision-intensive tasks while being cooped up indoors is coming at the cost of spending less time relaxing your vision and being out in vast, open, outdoor spaces.
+The technology we have at our fingertips today is incredible, but it is coming at a cost.
+In particular, the cost of spending more time involved in vision-intensive tasks while being cooped up indoors is coming at the expense of spending less time relaxing your vision and being out in vast, open outdoor spaces.

 Although screens and digital devices are receiving much of the blame for the rise in myopia, the surge in cases began before smartphones or laptops became widely.

 This fact is supported by other studies that show staring at devices all day is not, in fact, as bad for our eyes as we first thought.
-The real culprit, it seems, is that we don’t go outside as much as we used to.
+Instead, it seems that the real culprit is that we don’t go outside as much as we used to.

 Increased screen use typically comes with increased time spent indoors.
 You can see this especially in regions of East and Southeast Asia where for many years students have spent ten hours in school a day, followed by three hours of homework.

 All this up-close work means the eyes adjust to favour objects in the near field of vision—especially in children whose eyes are still developing.
-In essence, what we see and look at changes how the eye develops.
+So, in essence, what we see and look at changes how the eye develops.

 One of the theories why being outdoors is thought to protect against myopia is that there are fewer barriers such as walls that get in the way of being able to gaze out at nothing in particular towards the horizon.

-Some researchers, however, say it is exposing the eye to natural light that helps the eye develop in a healthy manner and keeps the vision sharp.
-Dr Donald Mutti, professor at the Ohio State University College of Optometry, says that even a grey, rainy day produces ten times more luxes, or “brightness units”, than an indoor room.
+Some researchers, however, say it is exposing the eye to natural light that helps the eye develop healthily and keeps the vision sharp.
+For example, Dr Donald Mutti, professor at the Ohio State University College of Optometry, says that even a grey, rainy day produces ten times more luxes, or “brightness units”, than an indoor room.

-The theory is that these brightness units interact with specialized cells in the retina, causing them to produce more dopamine—a chemical that is believed to help the development of the eye.
+The theory is that these brightness units interact with specialized cells in the retina, causing them to produce more dopamine.
+This chemical is believed to help the development of the eye.
 In other words, dopamine might be the key to putting the breaks on the development of shortsightedness.

 A Chinese study from a few years ago tried to test this by installing glass walls on four sides of a classroom and measuring if it had an effect on myopia.
 The results were inconclusive, but it was hardly a replacement for spending actual time outdoors.